-China International Business Bribes, Market Manipulation Schemes, and Money Laundering Can Be The Basis of SEC and CFTC Bounty Actions that Pay Large Financial Rewards to Whistleblowers Who Anonymously Expose Corruption, Bribery Schemes, and Other Illegal Conduct by China Bribery Scheme Lawyer and China Government Official Corruption Bounty Action Lawyer Jason Coomer
+China Whistleblowers Can Earn Large Financial Rewards By Anonymously Exposing International Business Bribes, Market Manipulation Schemes, Money Laundering, and Other Illegal Conduct by China Whistleblower Reward Lawyer and China Anonymous Bounty Action Lawyer Jason Coomer

-Bounty Actions Target China Corruption and Large Corporations Who Illegally Bribe China Government Officials
+Bounty Actions Target International Corruption and Large Multinational Corporations Who Illegally Bribe China Government Officials

 Multinational Corporations that pay illegal kickbacks and bribes to Chinese government officials and former Chinese government officials in exchange for Chinese contracts are the target of CFTC and SEC Bounty Actions.
 These Bounty Actions allow international professionals to earn large financial rewards by anonymously exposing illegal bribes that violate the Foreign Corrupt Practices Act.
 More specifically, illegal bribes paid for construction contracts, public health care pharmaceutical contracts, customs false certifications through Chinese ports, and other international business advantages can be the basis of these bounty actions.
 These Bounty Actions also target illegal market manipulation schemes.